Skip to main content

 Pay Down Debt

 As a rule, parents should keep one credit card for emergencies only.
 Pay off the entire amount owing on the credit card every month and try to keep the balance at zero.
-If you keep in mind that credit cards charge 21% to 28% interest on any outstanding balances, it will help motivate you to keep the card paid off.
+If you keep in mind that credit cards charge 20% interest or more on any outstanding balances, it will help motivate you to keep the card paid off.
 Try to pay off any student loans as quickly as possible.
 Then try not to take on any debt that isn’t absolutely necessary.
-Remember that good debt is for things that appreciates in value (like a house) and allows you to build equity.
+Remember that good debt is for things that appreciate in value (like a house) and allows you to build equity.
 Bad debt is most other things.

 Budget for Childcare